RESETHACKER-COMMUNITY/What-Is-RESETHACKER/Chapters/Activities/Monthly-Meetups.md

 -----------------------------

 ## Checklist
+> DONE/PROCESS

    ## Before the EVENT
+ 	1. Poll for Meetup Timing
-	1. Team Time and Guest time: DONE/Progress
+	2. Team Time and Guest time: DONE/Progress
-	2. Guest Lists  and invite them : DONE/Progress
+ 	2. Guest Lists invite them and ask for the Meetup Topic
+ 	3. Announcement on Group and Instagram
+ 	4. Update1 (on Meetup Day)
+ 	5. Update2 on Group(15 Minutes Ago)
+	//Announcement on ResetHacker Community (10 Minutes Ago)//
-	3. Setting up platform to host events : DONE/Progress
+	6. Setting up platform to host events and send google meet calender link with **resethacckerChpeter@gmail.com** to speaker 1 day before the event
+	7. Keep resethacker resethackerofficial@gmail.com in CC while intracting with speaker.
-	4. Be comfertable with google meet paltform and make it intractive: (Keep improving and automating)
+	7. Be comfertable with google meet paltform and make it intractive: (Keep improving and automating)

     Thankyou NOTE, picture & Slide on Social media platform.